community-fabric/ipfabric-webhook-listener/README-tableau.md

 ### TDSX FILE
 **IMPORTANT READ AND FOLLOW THESE INSTRUCTIONS**
+- Copy `IPFabric-Devices.tdsx` to `ipf_webhook_listener/automation/IPFabric-Devices.tdsx`
-- Copy `IPFabric-Extract.tdsx` to `ipf_webhook_listener/automation/IPFabric-Extract.tdsx`
+- Copy `IPFabric-Intent.tdsx` to `ipf_webhook_listener/automation/IPFabric-Intent.tdsx`
-- This file is in the `.gitignore`
+- These files are in the `.gitignore` and should not be pushed to repo
-- **Pushing changes of the `automation/IPFabric-Extract.tdsx` to a git repository will expose your environment's data**
+- **Pushing changes of the `automation/*.tdsx` to a git repository will expose your environment's data**

 ### IP Fabric Setup